towa-digital/gebrueder-weiss-woocommerce/docs/how-it-works.md

 1. A customer orders something in the WooCommerce store.
 2. The status for the order gets set to the [fulfillment state](./setup#settings-tab-fulfillment).
 This can happen as a result of one of the following two events:
-	1. The payment processor receives the payment for the order and updates the order state. to the fullfillment state *(this would be the default processing state from woocommerce)*
+	1. The payment processor receives the payment for the order and updates the order state to the fullfillment state *(this would be the default processing state from woocommerce)*
 	2. The shop manager updates the status manually. *(this would be done if pay by check or something similar is activated)*
 3. During the state transition, the WooCommerce Plugin triggers an API Call to the Gebrüder Weiss API to trigger shipping for the order and sets the order state to [pending state](./setup.md#settings-tab-fulfillment).
 Depending on the success of the API call, the flow is different from here:
 	1. If the request is successful, state transition progresses to the [pending state](./setup.md#settings-tab-fulfillment), and the flow continues with step 4.